101 Cooking For Two

 1. Be sure to remove the inner membrane.

-2. 8 hours on low or 4 hours on high are generally correct but cook to the endpoints discussed in the instructions.
+2. 8 hours on low or 4 hours on high are generally correct, but cook to the endpoints discussed in the instructions.

-5. The internal temperature needs to be 185°+.
-But, 195° to 205° is better.
+5. The absolute minimum internal temperature needs to be 190°.
+But 200° to 205° is better.

 6. Most people will want to brown them some.
-You can use the broiler or a grill
+You can use the broiler or a grill.

-7. Good refrigerated for 3-4 days or freeze for 3-4 months.
+7. Good refrigerated for 4 days or frozen for 4 months.

-Many more tips in the recipe post.
+There are many more tips in the recipe post.

 To adjust the recipe size: